Navigating integrity in the natural products CPG industry

 Expanding standards to all Expo exhibitors

 In years past, our teams only reviewed products submitted by new applicants to Expo, with returning exhibitors receiving feedback after an on-site audit that occurred at events.
 Three quarters of non-compliance, however, involved new products launched by returning exhibitors.
-Starting with Expo East 2023, we will begin reviewing all products before the show.
-This is a win for everyone, ensuring that every product at our events benefits from a review before it arrives in Anaheim or Philadelphia—giving attendees product visibility well in advance of events and building our community’s confidence in the products exhibited at Expo.
+Starting with Expo East 2023, we began reviewing all products before the show.
+This is a win for everyone, ensuring that every product at our events benefits from a review before it arrives on the show floor, giving attendees product visibility well in advance of events and building our community’s confidence in the products exhibited at Expo.

 As part of our show application, we’ve begun asking how products are made.
 Product labels alone don’t tell the whole story, for buyer or brand.
 We want to help brands provide greater transparency, to emphasize the care they take formulating and manufacturing their products, and help make their voices heard.
 We want buyers to appreciate the nuances, see through the rhetoric, and be presented with accurate, honest language that makes it easier to weigh options that matter to them.
 Making this happen is challenging, but we are consistently working to improve what we can offer and learning as we go.